keptn/keptn.github.io/content/docs/0.16.x/bridge/manage_projects/index.md

 ## Create a new project in Bridge

-Going to the project overview, there is a "Create a new project" button at the bottom of the page.
+The bottom of the project overview, has a "Create a new project" button.
 Clicking on this button redirects you to a new page with a form that provides all the necessary information needed for creating a new project in Keptn.

 {{< popup_image